Take a tour and see what an average day for SBC students looks like:

 The SBC residence is not just another place to live, but a unique opportunity to grow spiritually, study God’s word, build constructive friendships and learn to live with others.

-Our Student Development Team works together with our student Care Group Leaders to build an environment of acceptance, spiritual growth, study and fun in the SBC dorms.
+Our Student Services Team works together with our student Care Group Leaders to build an environment of acceptance, spiritual growth, study and fun in the SBC dorms.
 Weekly Care Groups, visiting SBC Staff in their homes and other Student Life activities make the dorm experience a memorable one.

 “Living in dorm is a major highlight.
 There’s a real depth you create in your relationships when you’re living in community with people which is really hard to find in any other setting.”